Lai Windigi Primary School

 Despite the community’s commendable efforts, all existing classrooms at LWPS are dark, mud-walled, and falling apart, making teaching and learning extremely difficult.
 The school lacks critical facilities such as latrines, water, a playground, a library, and science and ICT laboratories, as well as a menstrual hygiene management room for female students.
 The poor classroom conditions and the absence of basic facilities have resulted in a declining student population, high student absenteeism, a high dropout rate (125 students dropped out of school in 2022/23), delayed enrollment (55.6% of first graders enrolled in 2022/23 were over age), and loss of learning hours due to students having to leave classrooms to plaster fresh cow dung on the floor to keep the dust down.

 Observation of the instructional practices at LWPS revealed that teachers predominantly have been using the ineffective lecture method, as opposed to student-centered approaches.
-They focus on textbook coverage rather than supporting children in mastering learning targets, and some teachers lack subject matter knowledge.
+They focused on textbook coverage rather than supporting children in mastering learning targets, and some teachers lack subject matter knowledge.

 This project aims to address all of these challenges, with oversight and support continuing over five years.